 Stat: 3,500 injuries, nine deaths since 1985

-The small coin-sized button cell batteries commonly used in remote controls, garage door openers, key fobs, light-up shoes, flashing jewelry, digital ear thermometers and bathroom scales are surprisingly dangerous.
+The small coin-sized button cell batteries commonly used in remote controls, garage door openers, key fobs, light-up shoes, flashing jewelry, digital ear thermometers, and bathroom scales are surprisingly dangerous.
 According to the National Capital Poison Center (NCPC) in Washington, DC since 1985 more than 60,000 people swallowed miniature disc or “button” batteries, resulting in over 3,500 injuries and nine deaths, most of them children under six years-old.

-The batteries can get stuck in children’s throats where they can cause severe chemical burns.
-The effect starts within minutes of ingesting the battery and within two hours can burn a hole through the esophagus where it’s lodged, says Toby Litovitz, MD, executive and medical director of the NCPC.
+The batteries can get stuck in children’s throats, where they can cause severe chemical burns.
+The effect starts within minutes of ingesting the battery and, within two hours, can burn a hole through the esophagus where it’s lodged, says Toby Litovitz, MD, executive and medical director of the NCPC.

-The batteries that posed the greatest risk are labeled CR 2032, CR 2025 and CR 2016, or BR 2032, BR 2025 and BR 2016, she adds.
+She adds that the batteries that posed the most significant risk are CR 2032, CR 2025, and CR 2016, or BR 2032, BR 2025, and BR 2016.

 #3 – Shredders: The Home Office is No Place for Kids